DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 	- "Sword trails" that communicate the hitbox of the attack
 	- Upon hit - a release of energy
 	- Heavier attacks should have an additional VFX thing to make them feel more impactful
-		- For example, in Tenebyss,
+		- For example, in Tenebyss, the spinning sword attack has an extra layer f